Quick Answer

 - Digital tools and apps for fixing selection

-- What tradespeople are saying
+- What tradespeople are saying about fixings

 Understanding fixings: the basics every tradesperson needs

+Having spent years on site as a gas and heating engineer, and now working with trades businesses through TrainAR, I have seen first-hand how the simplest material decisions make or break a job.
 Every fixing does one job: transfer load from whatever you are mounting into whatever material sits behind it.
 Get the match right and a single fixing holds a 50-inch TV on plasterboard.
 Get it wrong and a shelf rips out of an aerated block wall at 3am, taking a chunk of render with it.

 The UK construction industry uses hundreds of different fixing types, but they all fall into a handful of categories.
 Screws (wood, self-tapping, machine, drywall, and coach), nails (round wire, oval, ring shank, and masonry), bolts (hex, carriage, and anchor), wall plugs (the colour-coded plastic expanding type), specialist plasterboard fixings (spring toggles, hollow wall anchors, and grip-style fixings), and chemical anchors (resin injected into drilled holes with threaded rods).
+If you are setting up a new van, our van security guide covers protecting the kit once it is loaded.

 The single most important thing to get right is identifying what you are fixing into.
 A red wall plug that holds 5kN in concrete holds barely 0.08kN in aircrete.
 That is not a small difference.
 That is a 98% reduction in holding power from the exact same fixing.
 The material dictates everything.